 The UKRN Expert panel consists of four independent advisors who hold expertise in different fields.
 The Expert Panel advises the CEOs groups and also provides feedback and challenge to the project teams.

-Cloda Jenkins is a Professor (Teaching) in the Economics Department at University College London, Associate Director for the UCL Centre for Teaching and Learning Economics (CTaLE).
+Cloda Jenkins is a Professorial Teaching Fellow in the Department of Economics and Public Policy at Imperial Business School and Associate Director for the Centre for Teaching and Learning Economics (CTaLE).
 She has worked as a regulatory economist since 1997, providing advice and training to European companies and regulators in the energy, post, transport, and water sectors.
 In addition to many advisory roles she was Head of Ofgem’s review of energy network regulation (RPI-X@20) between 2008 and 2010.

 Mick McAteer is Co-Director of the Financial Inclusion Centre; Chair of Registry Trust and anti-poverty charity Z2K; Deputy Chair of the Consumer Council of Northern Ireland; and Council Member of the Irish Financial Services and Pensions Ombudsman.
 He was previously on the boards of the Financial Services Authority and Financial Conduct Authority, chaired the European Commission’s Financial Services User Group, and led Which?’s policy work on financial services.